Lieutenant-general (Canada): Insignia

 The rank insignia for a lieutenant-general in the Royal Canadian Air Force is a wide braid below two narrow braid on the cuff, as well as three silver maple leaves, beneath crossed sword and baton, all surmounted by St. Edward's Crown, worn on the shoulder straps of the service dress tunic.
 In the Canadian Army, the rank insignia is a wide braid on the cuff, as well as three gold maple leaves, beneath crossed sword and baton, all surmounted by St. Edward's Crown, worn on the shoulder straps of the service dress tunic.
 The rank is also worn on slip-ons on other uniforms.
 On the visor of the service cap are two rows of gold oak leaves.

 Forms of address

 Lieutenant-generals may be addressed verbally as general [name], as are all general officer ranks; thereafter by subordinates as sir or ma'am, as applicable.
 In French, subordinates thereafter use the expression général.
 Lieutenant-generals are normally entitled to staff cars.

 Appointments

 Lieutenant-generals usually hold senior command or administrative appointments.
 Appointments held by lieutenant-generals may include vice chief of the Defence Staff (VCDS); Deputy Chief of the Defence Staff (DCDS); commander of the Canadian Army and commander of the Royal Canadian Air Force.

-In November 2009, King Charles III became an honorary lieutenant-general of the Canadian Forces.
+In November 2009, Prince Charles (now King Charles III) became an honorary lieutenant-general of the Canadian Forces.

 In June 2015, Second World War veteran Richard Rohmer was promoted to the rank of honorary lieutenant-general in his capacity as honorary advisor to the Chief of the Defence Staff.